Constantius Chlorus: Elevation as Caesar

 By 293, Diocletian, conscious of the ambitions of his co-emperor for his new son-in-law, allowed Maximian to promote Constantius in a new power sharing arrangement known as the Tetrarchy.
 The eastern and western provinces would each be ruled by an augustus, supported by a caesar.
 Both caesares had the right of succession once the ruling augustus died.

 At Mediolanum (Milan) on 1 March 293, Constantius was formally appointed as Maximian's caesar.
 He adopted Diocletian's nomen (family name) "Valerius", and, being equated with Maximian, also took on "Herculius".
 His given command consisted of Gaul, Britannia and possibly Hispania.
 Diocletian, the eastern augustus, in order to keep the balance of power in the imperium, elevated Galerius as his caesar, possibly on 21 May 293 at Philippopolis (Plovdiv).
 Constantius was the more senior of the two caesares, and on official documents he always took precedence, being mentioned before Galerius.
-Constantius' capital was to be located at Augusta Treverorum (Trier).
+Constantius's capital was to be located at Augusta Treverorum (Trier).

-Constantius' first task on becoming caesar was to deal with the Roman usurper Carausius who had declared himself emperor in Britannia and northern Gaul in 286.
+Constantius's first task on becoming caesar was to deal with the Roman usurper Carausius who had declared himself emperor in Britannia and northern Gaul in 286.
 In late 293, Constantius defeated the forces of Carausius in Gaul, capturing Bononia (Boulogne-sur-Mer).
 Carausius was then assassinated by his rationalis (finance officer) Allectus, who assumed command of the British provinces until his death in 296.

 Constantius spent the next two years neutralising the threat of the Franks who were the allies of Allectus, as northern Gaul remained under the control of the British usurper until at least 295.
 He also battled against the Alamanni, achieving some victories at the mouth of the Rhine in 295.
 Administrative concerns meant he made at least one trip to Italy during this time as well.
 Only when he felt ready (and only when Maximian finally came to relieve him at the Rhine frontier) did he assemble two invasion fleets with the intent of crossing the English Channel.
-The first was entrusted to Julius Asclepiodotus, Constantius' long-serving Praetorian prefect, who sailed from the mouth of the Seine, while the other, under the command of Constantius himself, was launched from his base at Bononia.
+The first was entrusted to Julius Asclepiodotus, Constantius's long-serving Praetorian prefect, who sailed from the mouth of the Seine, while the other, under the command of Constantius himself, was launched from his base at Bononia.
 The fleet under Asclepiodotus landed near the Isle of Wight, and his army encountered the forces of Allectus, resulting in the defeat and death of the usurper.
 Constantius in the meantime occupied Londinium (London), saving the city from an attack by Frankish mercenaries who were now roaming the province without a paymaster.
 Constantius massacred all of them.